m1guelpf/lil-web3/README.md

 lil ens contains a single function `register(string name)`, which allows an address to claim a name. \

-The key learning here is that the technical implementation of a namespace can be incredibly simple, and it's adoption (both of users and apps integrating with it) what makes it successful.
+The key learning here is that the technical implementation of a namespace can be incredibly simple, and its adoption (both of users and apps integrating with it) what makes it successful.

 If you're interested in a slightly more comprehensive ENS-like implementation, I also built a simplified version of the base ENS contracts (and tests for them) following the [ENS spec](https://eips.ethereum.org/EIPS/eip-137) as [a separate repo](https://github.com/m1guelpf/ens-contracts-blindrun).